Napoleons Hat (Picot 1)

 Finder Chart

 Napoleons hat can be found in the constellation Bootes, approximately half a degree south of Arcturus (α Boötis).
-The best time for observation is from December through September.
+The best time for observation is from December to September.

 Finder Chart Napoleons Hat (Picot 1)